Greenwich, London

 4

-Use it during your visit
+Use during your visit

 Take the plan with you on the day, using your phone, AI glasses, or the Autoura Connect app, so your guide can help with timing, choices and what to notice as you go